AshNotGrey/IDEAS-MEDIA-COMPANY/shared/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This package is provided under a proprietary license.
+See the [LICENSE](LICENSE) file for terms.

 ## 🆘 Support